12 Different Types of Owls in Ohio

 8. Snowy Owl

-The Snowy Owl is a stunning bird found in Ohio and throughout much of North America.
+The Snowy Owl is a stunning bird found in Ohio and North America.
 It is the largest owl species in Ohio, with a wingspan of up to 4 1/2 feet!
 These striking birds have white feathers, a round face, and yellow eyes.
 They are often found perched atop fence posts or other high points, looking out for their next meal.

 In the winter months, Snowy Owls, one of the types of owls in Ohio, will migrate south, bringing them to the state.
-These owls can be spotted in open areas like airports, grasslands, and wetlands during the winter.
+These owls can be spotted in areas like airports, grasslands, and wetlands during the winter.
 They feed primarily on small mammals such as voles, lemmings, and mice.

 9. Short-Eared Owl